 ‘The Capitol is a crime scene:’ Federal law enforcement officials open 170 case files in connection with riots

-WASHINGTON - Federal law enforcement officials on Tuesday said they’ve opened 170 subject files, and charged about 70 in the wake of a violent riot that struck the U.S. Capitol building last week.
+WASHINGTON (FOX 5 DC) - Federal law enforcement officials on Tuesday said they’ve opened 170 subject files, and charged about 70 in the wake of a violent riot that struck the U.S. Capitol building last week.

 READ MORE: 50,000 tips connected to Capitol riots; charges, including sedition, on the table